Business Startup CostsUpdated March 2026

 LowNational avg: $125,000High

 Oshkosh is a market where cash offers and off-peak scheduling still unlock real discounts.
 The housing landscape here features a buyer-friendly market where your down payment goes further than in most US cities.
-The local workforce for start a food truck reflects a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+The local workforce for start a food truck reflects a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 And the midwestern climate shapes demand in predictable ways: severe storms, including tornadoes in some areas, make insurance a more significant budget item than most newcomers expect.

 What Matters Most